gabm/Satty/README.md

           Configure the command to be called on copy, for example `wl-copy` --annotation-size-factor <ANNOTATION_SIZE_FACTOR>
-          Increase or decrease the size of the annotations --save-after-copy
+          Increase or decrease the size of the annotations --action-on-enter <ACTION_ON_ENTER>
+          Action to perform when pressing Enter [possible values: save-to-clipboard, save-to-file] --save-after-copy
           After copying the screenshot, save it to a file as well -d, --default-hide-toolbars